paninski-lab/lightning-pose/docs/add_a_model.md

 hard argmax instead of the soft argmax required for training.

 #### Semi-supervised model
+The `SemiSupervisedHeatmapTracker` class (found in `lightning_pose/models/heatmap_tracker.py`) inherits from _both_ `HeatmapTracker` - which gives it access to the feature extractor, heatmap prediction head, and labeled data loss computation - and `SemiSupervisedTrackerMixin` - which gives it access to unlabeled data loss computation.
+This class (as well as any other class you want to build that uses unsupervised losses) must implement two methods.
+The first is the `__init__` method, which should call the `__init__` method of the parent class(es), and also builds the unsupervised losses themselves.
+This is fully taken care of by the loss factory object, which must be an input to the semi-supervised model's constructor (more info on this below).
+The second method is called `get_loss_inputs_unlabeled` and, like its sibling function `get_loss_inputs_labeled` in the fully supervised model, is responsible for two steps:
+1. process batch through both feature extractor and head to get heatmaps
+2. process heatmaps to get (x, y) coordinates

+As above, this method will return a dict with a set of standard key names, which will not include target heatmaps or keypoints since those are formed from labeled data and we are dealing exclusively with unlabeled data in this method.

+You do _not_ need to implement a `predict_step` method since the "semi-supervised" aspect of this model only affects training and not inference; therefore during inference the `predict_step` of the fully supervised model will be used.

 ## How to integrate your model into the Lightning Pose pipeline
 Once you've implemented your model, the next step is to integrate it into the larger repo so that